 Shagra- Ushaiger- Riyadh

-Start your day by Driving to Ushaiger, a small village 200 km NW of Riyadh.
-The village is one of the oldest towns in the Saudi region of Najd and it was a major stopping point for pilgrims coming from Kuwait, Iraq, and Iran to perform Hajj.
-Ushaiger historical village is restored to preserve its heritage and has a museum which displays various relics and pieces from the village.
-We will have lunch at the local restaurant.
-Continue to Shagra to visit the old walls that used to protect the city from attacks.
-It was built in the early 18th century and was in use until the mid-20th century.
+Today you'll make the drive to Ushaiger, a small village located about 200 km northwest of Riyadh.
+This village is one of the oldest towns in the Saudi region of Najd and was a major stopping point for pilgrims coming from Kuwait, Iraq, and Iran to perform Hajj.
+Ushaiger historical village was restored to preserve its heritage and contains a museum that displays various relics and pieces from the village.
+After lunch at a local restaurant, continue on to Shagra where you'll visit the old walls, which were used to protect the city from attacks.
+Built in the early 18th century, the walls were still in use up until the mid-20th century.
 Return to Riyadh for dinner and overnight at your hotel.
 (B,L,D)

 Wednesday, Feb 19

-Start your day by visiting Diriyyah, one of the most important sites, from where the history of Al Saud Dynasty began.
-It is the old town where you will walk through its ruins seeing the palace, the houses and the market place.
-Continue to Musmak Fort which was built during the reign of Abdullah bin Rashid in the year 1895 A.D.
-Afterwards, see Dira Souq then stop for lunch at a local restaurant.
-Then visit the National Museum, meant to kindle pride in the Arab heritage and reverence for Islam.
-This national landmark is composed of eight galleries telling the complete story of Arabian History from the creation of the universe to our modern era.
-Next is a visit to Murabba Palace is among the most important palace built by King Abdulaziz in the year 1937 A.D. built to accommodate his family and was composed of a number of a smaller palaces, service buildings and the Royal Divan.
-This palace was built on the local traditional Najid style by using local building material only.
+Start your day by visiting Diriyyah, one of the most important sites where the history of Al Saud Dynasty began.
+You'll take a walk through the old town to see its ruins including the palace, houses and market place.
+Continue on to Musmak Fort, which was built during the reign of Abdullah bin Rashid in the year 1895 A.D.
+Afterwards, explore the Dira Souq, then stop for lunch at a local restaurant.
+Next, visit the National Museum, meant to kindle pride in the Arab heritage and reverence for Islam.
+This national landmark is composed of eight galleries that tell the complete story of Arabian history - from the creation of the universe to our modern era.
+Continue on to visit Murabba Palace, one of the most important palaces built by King Abdulaziz in the year 1937 A.D.
+Built to accommodate his family, it was composed of a number of a smaller palaces, service buildings, and the Royal Divan.
+The palace was also built on the local traditional Najid style by only using local building materials.
 Return to your hotel for dinner and overnight.
 (B,L,D)